Monorepos & Multi-Project Architecture

 Multi-Level CLAUDE.md

-Each level gets its own AI instructions:
+Each level gets its own AI instructions — the same foundation files idea, scoped per package:

 Root CLAUDE.md